saulocantanhede/tfgreek2/docs/features/num.md

 ```
 Running this code returns `7`.
 Since the index starts with zero, this means this word is the eigth one in the verse.

-In a similair manner, finding the sequence number inside a book can be done using the following snippet:
+To find the sequence number inside a book, use the following snippet:

 ```python
     # the node number of the word is stored in wordNode